Patient Data Privacy Policy

 You may choose to restrict the collection or use of your personal information in the following ways:

-Access/review/update Personal Information.
 If you become aware that personal information we maintain about you is inaccurate, incomplete, misleading, irrelevant or out of date, or if you would like to access, update or review your information, you may contact us using the contact information below.
 We will attempt to provide the requested information or make requested changes to the extent allowable by applicable privacy or other laws.
 In any event, we will respond to you as soon as reasonably possible, to advise you of the outcome of your request.

-Remove Personal Information.
-You may request the removal of previously provided personal information at any time using the contact information below.
+You may request the amendment of previously provided personal information or restrictions on certain uses or disclosures of your protected health information at any time, as permitted by applicable law, using the contact information below.

-Your right of access can normally be exercised free of charge, however we reserve the right to charge an appropriate administrative fee where permitted by applicable law, for instance where you request multiple copies of your information
+Your right of access can normally be exercised free of charge, however we reserve the right to charge an appropriate administrative fee where permitted by applicable law, for instance where you request multiple copies of your information.

 How to get in contact with us